Single Stream Recycling Might Cost More Than Waste – Here’s Why

-We have also added a Certiﬁed Zero Waste Coordinator to our team, whose speciﬁc role it is to keep up to date with Zero Waste initiatives and legislation, ﬁnding opportunities for our customers to continue to reduce their environmental impacts and costs, despite these challenging market conditions.
+For years now, we have had a Certiﬁed Zero Waste Coordinator to our team, whose speciﬁc role it is to keep up-to-date with Zero Waste initiatives and legislation, ﬁnding opportunities for our customers to continue to reduce their environmental impacts and costs, despite these challenging market conditions.

 The Future of Single Stream Recycling

-The collection and sorting infrastructure for single stream recycling is now well developed and heavily invested in throughout the country, so it’s very unlikely that haulers will shift back to multi-stream collection systems.
+The collection and sorting infrastructure for single stream recycling is now well developed and heavily invested in throughout the country, so it’s very unlikely that haulers will shift back to multi-stream collection systems for low-volume producers.

 Although current market conditions are challenging and some haulers are struggling to balance their costs, there are two likely positive outcomes for the long-term.
 The ﬁrst is that investment in domestic recycling facilities is increasing, so that high value materials can be recycled within the U.S. market.
 The second is that the quality of the recyclables on the marketplace is improving.
 This allows for more sustainable, closed loop recycling options, which beneﬁt the economy, the environment, and ultimately your company’s bottom line.